CraftLight-Network/Wrench/README.md

 `owners`: Array of Discord user ids.
 Put contributor's ids in here.
 [Discord user ID]
 `prefix`: The prefix the bot uses for commands.
 [Any character]

-`translator.enabled`: Whether or not the translator will be enabled. [true / false]
+`translator`: Whether or not the translator will be enabled. [true / false]
-`translator.provider`: What provider the translator will use. [yandex / baidu / google]
-&nbsp;<sub>_Yandex is fast but mildly accurate.
-Baidu is slow but accurate.
-Google costs but is fast and accurate._</sub>

 `reactions.enabled`: Whether or not the bot reacts to messages. [true / false]
 `reactions.ids.*`: ID's of the emojis the bot reacts with according to the message.
 [Discord emoji ID]